AFLplusplus/LibAFL/MIGRATION.md

   - There is a `ClientStatsManager` to manage client statistics, and is owned by `EventManager`.
 Most of previous `Monitor`'s trait methods have been moved to the `ClientStatsManager`.
   - `user_monitor` has been renamed to `user_stats`, and its structure definitions have been moved to `statistics` module as well.
   - `introspection_monitor` has been renamed to `introspection_stats`, and perf-related structure definitions have been renamed and moved to `statistics` module as well.
+  - `OnDiskTomlMonitor`, `OnDiskJsonMonitor`, `OnDiskJsonAggregateMonitor` are now no longer takes a base monitor to wrap.
+If you want to use multiple monitors together, use `libafl::combine_monitor!`.

 # 0.14.1 -> 0.15.0
 - `MmapShMem::new` and `MmapShMemProvider::new_shmem_with_id` now take `AsRef<Path>` instead of a byte array for the filename/id.